jobrunr/jobrunr/README.md

 ------------
 #### Do you like to work Spring based?

 Just use the *jobrunr-spring-boot-starter* and you're almost ready to go!
-Just setup your `application.properties`:
+Just set up your `application.properties`:

 ```
 # the job-scheduler is enabled by default